telerik/ajax-docs/controls/asyncupload/client-side-programming/overview.md

 ## RadAsyncUpload

-The following example uses only a single **RadAsyncUpload** controland demonstrates how by using client-side object the you can add an additional upload row tovisually demonstrate that the control can upload several files:
+The following example uses only a single **RadAsyncUpload** control and demonstrates how by using client-side object the you can add an additional upload row tovisually demonstrate that the control can upload several files:

 ````JavaScript
 function deleteUnusedFileInputs() {